santiagoecheverri94/snh-ai-project/README.md

 ## API Endpoints

-- The Bonus UI is now accessible on `http://localhost:3000/`
+- After `npm run start`, the Bonus UI is accessible on `http://localhost:3000/`
 - The API endpoints are accessible on:

 | Method | Endpoint        | Description                                  |